 The change in operations following the introduction of a national 'lock down' on 23 March 2020 has had a significant impact on SPT's income.
 Operational income in the first quarter has reduced by c. £1.5 million per month.
 Public transport across the UK has received financial support during the pandemic in recognition of it's vital role in maintaining connectivity at this time.
-SPT is in dialogue with Transport Scotland with regards to obtaining similar support.
+The Scottish Government has announced support to SPT of up to £5m covering the period of July 2020 to September 2020, on a grant based approach to cover lost Subway income only.
+No support from Scottish Government for the period of April 2020 to June 2020 for any income streams is forthcoming, and as a result an immediate deficit position on that three month period of approximately £4.5m has been created.
+SPT remains in dialogue with Transport Scotland with regards to obtaining similar support for the remainder of the financial year 2020/21.
 SPT has sufficient cash available to ensure that the reduced income will not create any cash flow or borrowing issues.
 In addition, reserves have been created in 2019/20 which would be available to support SPT's position in the short term.
 Any longer term impact, unknown at this point, will be dependent on the duration of the pandemic response and the measures required to transition to full services.